-All courses taught at The College at Brockport have a registered content and an “official” course description and objectives.
+All courses taught at SUNY Brockport have a registered content and an “official” course description and objectives.
 The registered content can be found in the Course Registration Form (CRF) on file in both the department office and the Office of Registration and Records.
 The official Course Description is the description of the course as it appears in the most recent College Catalog (on file in BANNER).
 Content of courses as taught should be consistent with the registered content.

 Faculty who are teaching a course they did not submit for registration themselves should review the CRF to see how closely the course they are teaching resembles the one “on the books.”
 This is also a good idea for faculty who have significantly modified a course they themselves did originally write up for registration.
 Where meaningful and significant deviations have developed over time, a revised CRF should be submitted (in consultation with the department chair and/or departmental curriculum committee) through the Dean to Registration and Records.
 Department chairs should make certain that associate faculty receive the CRF or have reviewed its content for each course they are assigned.
 Students can have a valid complaint when course content deviates significantly from the registered content and published catalog description.